ajtudela/sicks300_2/README.md

 **Keywords:** ROS2, laser, driver, sick s300, lifecycle

-The sicks300_2 package has been tested under [ROS2] Galactic on [Ubuntu] 20.04.
+The sicks300_2 package has been tested under [ROS2] Humble on [Ubuntu] 22.04.
 This code is mainly based on [cob_sick_s300](http://wiki.ros.org/cob_sick_s300) but ported to ROS2; expect that it changes often and any fitness for a particular purpose is disclaimed.

 ## S300 Configuration
 Here are a few notes about how to best configure the S300: